omarmorejon/WT-2020I/unit01/activity3/Activity03.md

      ```
      - Replace `<USERNAME>` for your actual GitHub username
      - Replace `<REPOSITORY-NAME>` for your repository name
-   - Your config file should look like this:
+   - After the previous steps, your config file should look like this:
      ```
       baseURL = "https://<USERNAME>.github.io/<REPOSITORY-NAME>/"
       languageCode = "en-us"
-      title = "MSIG XXI - My New Hugo Site" theme = "ananke"
+      title = "MSIG XXI - My New Hugo Site" publishDir = "docs"
-      publishDir = "docs"
      ```
 5. Customise your website, for example: